ehrpg/qstar/docs/character/skills.md

 This means, that the target number you have to roll is now `60%`.

-Modifiers do not change a [Skill][]'s value---they do not make a character better or worse in something, but make a Task easier or harder.
-They do not give a better chance for a critical success.
+Modifiers do not change a [Skill][]'s value---they do not make a character better or worse, but make a specific Task easier or harder for the character.
+They also do not give a better chance for a critical success.

 !!! example "Skill Modifiers and Critical Success Chance"
     A character has an Athletics [Skill][] value of `33%`.
 He has a rope at hand